tlowenthal/Entomo/README.md

 By offering pre-trained models as well as the flexibility to stack, annotate and create custom models , we aim to empower researchers and enthusiasts in their efforts to study and conserve insect biodiversity.

+### Insect Classification Algorithm
+This repository features a powerful Insect Classification Algorithm built on the ResNet architecture.
+Optimized for entomological research, this tool excels in identifying insect species based on high-resolution images.

+The algorithm is capable of accurately classifying individual insects into taxonomic categories such as Order, Family, Genus, and Species.
+Pre-trained on a curated dataset of insect images, it offers reliable predictions out of the box.
+Additionally, users can fine-tune the model to classify custom species or adapt it to specific classification tasks, ensuring flexibility for diverse research needs.

 ## Use
 ### Image Stacking Tool